 A letter to my readers

 I suppose you could say I was that shy little kid that spent a lot of time in my room dreaming, drawing, and writing.
 My father told me at a young age that I should be a psychologist because of my listening skills and curiosity.
-He passed away right after I finished high school but I never forgot his advise.
+He passed away right after I finished high school but I never forgot his advice.
 Literature and writing called me, but my stories all have a psychological component.
 My goal is to weave psychology and fiction into a compelling narrative.

 Pages in the Wind, my first novel, is a thriller.
 It has been endorsed by the psychiatric community as a great read for those interested in human emotion and surviving under seemingly impossible conditions.
-The novel received first place in the Quill Book Awards and has been well received by peers and most importantly, readers.
+The novel received first place in the Quill Book Awards among other awards and has been well received by peers and most importantly, readers.

 Through the eyes of a young girl, I take you into her life, exploring a maze of family secrets and abuse.
 Why?
 To find out why she killed her father.
 You’ll be taken through twists and turns, clues and lies, sifting through the wreckage of a life tainted by secrets.
 The character, Emily Quinn, dares you to understand her and to walk into her world.
 I don’t think you’ll be able to stop thinking about the book even after you’ve finished the story.